I have ingrown hairs and dark spots on my legs. So I’m always on the lookout for new products to try.

 One of the ingredients—I can’t figure out which one (maybe it’s the urea)—has a pretty pungent smell.
 Since the product looks and feels like mayonnaise, I feel like it also smells like mayonnaise—like it’s a few weeks past its expiration date.

-The good thing is that the smell seems to dissipate pretty quickly.
+The good thing is that the smell dissipates pretty quickly.

 It comes in an 8-ounce tub.
-Unlike the moisturizing creams from Cerave and Vanicream, Gold Bond doesn’t come with a pump.
+Unlike the moisturizing creams from Cerave and Vanicream (read my comparison of these two products here), Gold Bond doesn’t come with a pump.
 Which is disappointing because I don’t like sticking my fingers into tubs—it’s not sanitary.

 Since Gold Bond recommends twice daily use, I expect that you’d end up using at least two tubs per month.